Two meromorphic mappings having the same inverse images of moving hyperplanes: Introduction

+for all $z$ outside the union of the indeterminacy loci of $f$ and $g$, $\nu_{(f,H_i)}$ is the pullback of divisor $H_i$ by $f$.
+We also say that a meromorphic mapping into a projective variety is algebraically degenerate if its image is included in a proper analytic subset of the projective variety, otherwise it is algebraically non-degenerate.

-0.2cm Then the following questions arises naturally: \textit{\begin{itemize} \item Are there any similar results to the above results of H. Fujimoto in the case where fixed hyperplanes are replaced by moving hyperplanes? \item Is there an explicit estimate for the integer $l_0$? \end{itemize}} The purpose of the present paper is to give an answer for these questions.
-We shall generalize and improve Theorem B to the case of moving hyperplanes, also give an explicit estimate for the truncation level $l_0$.
-To state our result, we first recall some following.
+We would like to emphasize here that the method used in the proof of Fujimoto is mainly base on the notion of logarithmic derivatives weight of rational functions.
+Hence his proofs is quite complicate and the number $l_0$ can not be estimated explicit.
+Then the following two questions arise naturally: \begin{itemize} \item[1.]
+Are there any similar results to the above results of Fujimoto in the case where fixed hyperplanes are replaced by moving hyperplanes? \item[2.]
+Does there exists an explicit estimate for the number $l_0$? \end{itemize} In this paper, by introducing new method, we will extend the above result of Fujimoto to the case of moving targets.
+We also simplify his proof and improve his result by giving an explicit estimate for the number $l_0$.
+To state our result, we first recall the following.